The Olgas in the Northern Territory.

 Population: 245,000

 How to Get to the NT: Fly into Darwin International Airport if you are coming from overseas.
 If in Australia, fly into one of the domestic airports in Darwin, Ayers Rock (Yulara) or Alice Springs.
 Catch the train (The Ghan travels between Adelaide, Alice Springs and Darwin).
 Bus travel is an option, though distances are very long.
-I once took the bus from Alice Springs to Darwin and it took 18 (very, very long) hours.
+I once took the bus from Alice Springs to Darwin and it took 18 (very, very, very long) hours.
 Many drive their own vehicle going up or down the centre.

 Northern Territory Map Of Highlights to Visit.